 Advisory/tutorials are held Mon, Tues, Thurs, and Fri. during 5th period in the teachers' classrooms.

 Use of Technology

-All students must sign either electronically or on paper the form regarding use of technology prior to being allowed to use mobile devices during classes.
+All students must sign the form regarding the use of technology, either electronically or on paper, before being allowed to use mobile devices during classes.
 Students must follow all technology guidelines or face disciplinary action.

 Visitors